 Don't forget to plan ahead for your return to the capital after lockdown.
 London looks forward to welcoming you back soon!

 Live London concerts, streamed shows and recorded performances

 Online concerts and music festivals

-- Get your jazz hands ready for some top acts, as the EFG London Jazz Festival hosts Living in Two Worlds, a mix of on stage and online events, interviews, recordings and more.
+- Get your jazz hands ready for some top acts, as the EFG London Jazz Festival hosts online events, interviews, workshops and more.
 13-22 Nov

 - Be transported to "the Deep South", during Facebook Live Nashville Nights concerts from Under the Bridge, based at Chelsea FC’s home Stamford Bridge.
 Various dates

 - Help support London's smaller independent music venues with the Save Our Venues initiative.
 Concerts are free to stream but donations are encouraged.
 Various dates